Benefits of Hemp Seeds: Are These Good For You?

 Here are just a few common ways to eat them:

 - Eat raw as a snack.

 - Sprinkle on top of cereal, salads, yogurt, or even oatmeal.

-- Substitute hemp for breadcrumbs to coat chicken or fish.
+- Substitute hemp hearts for breadcrumbs to coat chicken or fish.

 - Blend with water to make hemp seed milk.